soggybag/course-book-react/README.md

 ## Todo

-- CSS styles improvements
-  - Add some color
-  - + and - should be larger
-  - + and - buttons should equal height and width
 - Responsive design
   - Shows single column on mobile with columns sliding left and right.
   - Should work well on mobile
   - Can be saved to home screen see PWA below
 - UI Improvements
   - Should show a warning and not clear then innput when entering a name that exists for a course or student
   - Clicking a student's in the class roster should "pick" that student.